mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 travelling more slowly or which are blunt, even if the projectile is heavier.
-Energy weapons in general do not penetrate well as they tend to dump all their energy into the first surface they encounter, though high- energy weapons such as plasma guns are so powerful that this does not really matter.
+Energy weapons in general do not penetrate well as they tend to dump all their energy into the first surface they encounter, though high-energy weapons such as plasma guns are so powerful that this does not really matter.

 Drilling Armor